 What does recycling mean for your university?

-In a nutshell: Recycling at your university achieves that less materials are burned, buried in the ground or washed away into the ocean.
+In a nutshell: Recycling at your university or college achieves that less materials are burned, buried in the ground or washed away into the ocean.
 Instead, these resources can be re-used again to generate economic value and benefit people.